Maryland’s latest win over Rutgers shows how far the Terps have come

 “And then Young wasn’t scoring anymore.
 He’s just special like that,” Turgeon said of Morsell.
 “He guards, he guards, he guards.”

 With about six minutes left in the first half, Morsell left the court with a shoulder injury.
 He returned soon after with his shoulder wrapped and promptly reentered the game.
-Turgeon said Morsell’s shoulder “didn’t come all the way out,” but he had to have it popped back in twice during the game.
+Turgeon said Morsell’s shoulder “didn’t come all the way out” but he had to have it popped back in twice during the game.
 After the second time it happened with about four minutes left in the second half, Turgeon decided not to have Morsell play again.

 The Terps took control of the game early when their defense forced Rutgers into an abysmal shooting stretch.
 During the final eight minutes before halftime, the Scarlet Knights scored only four points and missed nine of their 10 field goal attempts as Maryland built a 28-20 halftime lead.
 The Terps’ stifling defense didn’t let up after the break, and Rutgers struggled to make much of a push.